 A personal line of credit is a loan you use like a credit card.
 A bank approves your entire "loan" at once, but you only "draw" however much you need at any given time, and pay interest only on what you've actually borrowed.
-A personal line of credit can be a useful tool when you need to borrow a small amount of money in increments, and is especially useful for people with irregular income.
-It can also be helpful if you need to spend a relatively large sum that you don't currently have.
-Here, we discuss the best personal line of credit offerings in Singapore to help you make the best financial decision.
+Here, we discuss the best personal line of credit offerings in Singapore to help you compare the offerings and make the best financial decision.

 Best Short-Term Personal Line of Credit: Maybank CreditAble

 Maybank's CreditAble is one of our top two picks for the best personal line of credit in Singapore.
 First, its annual fee of S$80 is waived for 2 years, which is the best option we've seen in the market.
 Although its effective interest rate is in line with the market average around 19.8%, it actually offers a super low rate of 9% for the 1st year.
 Because of these two features, Maybank's CreditAble is by far the cheapest option for someone who is looking for a personal line of credit in Singapore.

 - Promotional rate of 9% for the 1st year (19.8% from 2nd year)

 - S$80 of annual fee, waived for 2 years